Limited Flexibility Accommodations Guide for Instructors

 Step 3: Select “Limited Flexibility Plans” link in the left-hand menu list.

-Step 5: Complete the Limited Flexibility Plan Questionnaire (link to Word version of questions), defining clear and reasonable parameters for the course section.
+• Use this link to Word version of questions, defining clear and reasonable parameters for the course section.

 Limited Flexibility Module Frequently Asked Questions (FAQ)